 This situation isn’t only unpleasant but also unhygienic and hazardous, and causes major damage to your home.
 With all the biological contaminants and chemicals in a sewer line, having them pushed back and out of your basement floor creates major issues that are expensive to address.

 However, when a city sewer backup occurs, you’re now dealing with a more severe issue whose cause goes beyond your home’s sewer system.
 More often than not, the problem involves more complicated issues, such as the flow exceeding the city sewer’s capacity.
+Answering the question of is the city responsible for sewer backups depends on the cause of the backup, and probably how local laws regarding responsibility are written.

 What Causes a City Sewer Backup?

-1. Heavy and Sudden Rains
+1. Heavy and Sudden Rains are common causes of sewer backups

-While it’s the municipality’s responsibility to handle sewer drainage pipes under the streets, you’re accountable for the portions of pipes from your basement that connects to your home.
+While it’s the municipality’s responsibility to handle sewer drainage pipes under the streets, you’re accountable for the portions of pipes from your basement that connect to your home.
 With that said, in most cases of a sewer surcharge the home sewer is without defect.
 The surcharge is the direct result of a city sewer backup.

 2. Undersized City Sewers